VaggM/UniversityGui/Descriptions/domains/University.md

 # **University.java**

-A university for all departments, students, teachers, subjects to exist/
+A university for all departments, students, teachers, subjects to exist in.

 PS: University class was abandoned early on.

-It can include all the other instances within it which is done with Teachers for example.
+Can be updated in the future

-Can be updated in the future.
+to include all the other instances within it which is done with Teachers for example

 ## **Variables**